 The bottom line

 If the answer materially changes revenue, margins, resale value, or financing risk, build that into your model before signing.
 Better yet, get the ambiguity resolved in writing.
+And if the franchisor is PE-owned, assume the growth plan is more aggressive than the sales pitch suggests.

 Use FDDIQ to review territory risk faster